21 Things That Happen to Your Body When You Skip Breakfast

 It’s been said that you’ll burn more calories by eating breakfast and there is some truth to that.
 “It’s the first time you’re ‘breaking the fast’ from sleep, so it wakes your metabolism up.
 However, it doesn’t necessarily mean you will automatically burn more calories,” says King.

 You Get a Yen for Unhealthy Cravings

 No breakfast means no energy for your body and no nutrients going to your brain since dinner the night before—which could be in the neighborhood of 12 to 14 hours before.
 “Even worse, not eating breakfast can also mean making very unhealthy choices—doughnuts, anyone?—at 10:30 a.m., when you suddenly realize you’re ravenous,” explains fitness trainer Kacy Duke.
 “Even if you’re not a big fan of breakfast, your organs are—and you have to feed them so they can function well.
-Even if it’s just a quick bowl of oatmeal, a berry smoothie, or a hard boiled egg, eating breakfast is also a good way to front-load your day with nutrients and keep blood sugar levels stable.”
-Our vote goes to “soaked oats,” which are so easy to make.
-Find your new favorite combo among these 50 Best Overnight Oats Recipes!
+Even if it’s just a quick bowl of oatmeal, a berry smoothie, or a hard-boiled egg, eating breakfast is also a good way to front-load your day with nutrients and keep blood sugar levels stable.”
+Our vote goes to overnight oats, which are so easy to make.

 You’re at the Mercy of Just Winging It